-You can access ModelSim either through the PCs in the lab or an Athena Sun Workstation.
+You can access ModelSim either through the PCs in the lab or an Athena Workstation.
 On the Lab PC under Windows XP, launch ModelSim from the Desktop icon (or Start > All Programs > ModelSim SE > ModelSim).

 If it's your first time opening ModelSim or if you encounter problems with licenses, you can run the license wizard: Start > All Programs > ModelSim SE > Licensing Wizard.
 The license file should be set to '27000@mtlcad.mit.edu'.
+ModelSim may also ask if it can register '.mpf' files as belonging to it.
+Clicking OK, in this case, should be fine.

-On Athena Sun workstation, first run 'setup 6.111' to configure your environment correctly.
+On Athena workstations, first run 'setup 6.111' to configure your environment correctly.
 Then run 'vsim &' to start the application.

 Online help and tutorials for ModelSim are available from the Help pull-down menu.
-Help > SE PDF Documentation > Tutorial will bring up the guide for a recommended tutorial.
-The PDF for the user's manual is also available on the course website: Software Tools > Verilog Simulation. (must have MIT certificates).
+Help > SEPDF Documentation > Tutorial will bring up the guide for a recommended tutorial.
+The PDF for the user's manual is also available on the course website: